CreateSean/craft-starter/README.md

 10. after logging in be sure to **update your password**

 ## To Do
+-   [ ] Set up site search.
--   [ ] Move AlpineJs and plugins from CDN to compiled build process
+-   [ ] Move AlpineJs and plugins from CDN to compiled build process.
--   [ ] Add content builder with common content types
+-   [ ] Add content builder with common content types.
--   [ ] Get news categories working using sprig
+-   [ ] Get news categories working using sprig.
--   [x] Add news listing with sprig pagination
+-   [x] Add news listing with sprig pagination.
--   [x] Add notice bar option
+-   [x] Add notice bar option.
 -   [x] Add installation instructions.

 ## Build Process